Symbiote 5 months ago

 I think this is an essentially meaningless number until you also include the total number of illegals that were let in during the same period for each administration.

-• llamaimperative 2 minutes ago
+• llamaimperative 5 months ago

 The more important number is how many people attempted crossing, which jumped significantly during Biden.
 This probably has something to do with their phenomenally cratered economies during COVID, multiple destabilized governments in LatAm, and severe climate migration.